UCI-MIND/Address-to-UW-Madison-ADI/README.md

 deactivate
 ```

 The script will process each address one-at-a-time.
-When complete, each address and all associated location data will be written to a timestamped CSV file for manual review.
+When complete, each address and all associated location data will be written to a resultant CSV file with a timestamp for manual review.

-We encourage programmers to modify this script to better integrate into your tech stack.
-For example, instead of using manually-edited CSVs for input and output, you can use a database API to fetch and upload location data.
+We encourage programmers to modify this script to better integrate into their tech stack.
+For example, instead of using manually-edited CSVs for input, you can use an API of your own to fetch location data from your study.

 # Funding